bbauska/zombiePolitics/README.md

 death-worlds, a new and unique form of social existence in which large segments of the population live under a state of siege, reduced to a form of social death.
-The zombie metaphor does more than Suggest the symbolic face of power, it points dra­ matically to a kind of “mad agency that is power in a new form, death-in-life”57 agency without conscience and bereft of social democratic imagination or hope.
-This is what Achille Mbembe calls necropolitics in which “death is the mediator of the present-the only form of agency left.”58 What is new about this type of politics is that it is not hidden, lurking in the shadows but appears daily and unremarkably in memos, reports, and policies justifying illegal legalities such as the use of state secrets, indefinite detention without charge, the massive incarceration of people of
+The zombie metaphor does more than Suggest the symbolic face of power, it points dra­ matically to a kind of "mad agency that is power in a new form, death-in-life"57 agency without conscience and bereft of social democratic imagination or hope.
+This is what Achille Mbembe calls necropolitics in which "death is the mediator of the present-the only form of agency left."58 What is new about this type of politics is that it is not hidden, lurking in the shadows but appears daily and unremarkably in memos, reports, and policies justifying illegal legalities such as the use of state secrets, indefinite detention without charge, the massive incarceration of people of